pagedjs/pagedjs-website/src/content/en/journal/2025-09-12-getting-started-with-pagedjs2.md

 We’ll be happy to see you contribute for any language.
 And if it’s not part of the website, you can contact us, we’ll make it happen :)

-We still need to have a proper JSdoc export from paged.js repo, for developer’s documentation, and we need to add <del>RSS</del>. (done, i was tired of not having RSS, so I decided to do it before publishing that article 😄 )
+We still need to have a proper JSdoc export from paged.js repo, for developer’s documentation, <del>and we need to add RSS</del>. (done, I was tired of not having RSS, so I decided to do it before publishing the article 😄 )

 ### A quick look at the other tasks

 #### Split out content fragmentation to its own library

 The goal of this task is to get the chunker out of paged.js.
 The chunker is the part of the program that finds page breaks and handles the recreation of the HTML tree.
-Right now, it’s so intertwined with all the other parts of paged.js that it’s hard to reuse it for other things.
-Our idea is that, when the chunker can chunk arbritary content into an arbitrary set of HTML elements, building chained blocks in the browser becomes child's play.
-(As we had back in the old days CSS regions, but with a modern twist in how it would work with CSS).
+Right now, it’s so intertwined with paged.js that it’s hard to reuse it without the paged.js page preview HTML structure.
+Our idea is that, when the chunker can chunk arbritary content into an arbitrary set of HTML elements, building tools with fragmented content in the browser becomes trivial.
+(For example chained blocks as we had back in the old days of CSS regions, but with a modern twist in how it would work with CSS).

 And then, we will update paged.js to use that new library.

 #### Update the fragmentation method to handle multiple break tokens

-Following the previous point, it should be possible to have multiple flows on the same page, with multiple break token much more easily than the demo we made for the EPE project (https://github.com/pagedjs/pagedjs-experiments/tree/main/--paged-parallel-flows).
+Following the previous point, we think it should be possible to have multiple content flows on the same page, with multiple break tokens this becomes much more easy than the demo we made for the EPE project (https://github.com/pagedjs/pagedjs-experiments/tree/main/--paged-parallel-flows).